fortana-co/react-dropzone-uploader/README.md

 ### getUploadParams
 `getUploadParams` is a regular or async callback that receives a `fileWithMeta` object and returns the params needed to upload the file.
-If this prop isn't passed, then RDU doesn't initiate and manage file uploads.
+If this prop isn't passed, RDU doesn't initiate and manage file uploads.

 It should return an object with `{ fields (object), headers (object), meta (object), method (string), url (string) }`.